-Percentiles are determined by the cumulative score of students in each test.
+Percentiles are determined by the cumulative score of students on each test.
 Therefore, SAT scores for colleges can change every year.
 For instance, a university with a 75 percentile requirement can have a closing composite score of 1340 in 2018 and 1450 in 2019, depending on how candidates, in general, have performed in that particular year.

 Any seasoned consultant can update you regarding the current percentile and composite score requirements of the universities and colleges you want to apply to.

 What is a good SAT score?

 Every university’s minimum cutoff requirement differs for admissions.
-But, we could say that a score of 1200 and above will make you eligible to apply for admissions to various universities.
-Similarly, a composite score of 1350+ can make you eligible for scholarships for universities in India.
+But, we could say that a score of 1200 and above will make you eligible to apply for admission to various universities.
+Similarly, a composite score of 1350+ can make you eligible for university scholarships in India.

 As of now, the cost of the SAT exam fees is $55.
 You can register online at the College Board’s website.

-Keep in mind that there are additional charges for things like changing your test center, canceling registration, canceling registration after the deadline, late registration, and waitlist fee.
+Keep in mind that there are additional charges for things like changing your test center, canceling registration, canceling registration after the deadline, late registration, and a waitlist fee.

 Acing your SAT and choosing the right university can be a scary experience unless you take the right approach and consult the right people.
 You need to know the tiniest details from the SAT exam full form, SAT exam subjects to the scores, etc.